matt190589/matt-on-map/matt-on-a-map/FeaturesPlan.md

 //Create the day and date function ✅
 //Implement these into a function that clears localStorage at midnight each day
-//Look for an API with any the object data required
+//Look for an API with any the object data required or create my own
 //Add validation to the user input ✅
 //Input validation with regex ✅
 //Input validation to stop blank guesses